Many of us who grew up in America before the '60's are very familiar with home gardening.

 *renown author of "Huronia" and scholar on the Wendat people.

 L.U.T.E.A.
-Freedom Garden consist of traditional foods that have been indigenous to the region as well as to Indian country across Turtle Island that our society has considered "American" foods.
+Freedom Garden comprises traditional foods that have been indigenous to the region and to Indian country across Turtle Island that our society has considered "American" foods.

-L.U.T.E.A. plans to host Indigenous culture bearers of gardening and medicines as well as cultural knowledge to share their wisdom and ideas to support the movement of food security and Hinaak Towis Hennak (living a good life) wellness.
+L.U.T.E.A. plans to host Indigenous culture bearers of gardening and medicines and cultural knowledge to share their wisdom and ideas to support the movement of food security and Hinaak Towis Hennak (living a good life) wellness.